 ABSTRACT.
 The morphology of crystalline thin films evolving on flat rigid substrates by condensation of extra film atoms or by evaporation of their own atoms in the surrounding vapor is studied in the framework of the theory of Stress Driven Rearrangement Instabilities (SDRI).
-By following the SDRI literature both the elastic contributions due to the mismatch between the film and the substrate lattices at their theoretical (free-standing) elastic equilibrium, and a curvature perturbative regularization preventing the problem to be ill-posed due to the otherwise exhibited backward parabolicity, are added in the evolution equation.
+By following the literature both the elastic contributions due to the mismatch between the film and the substrate lattices at their theoretical (free-standing) elastic equilibrium, and a curvature perturbative regularization preventing the problem to be ill-posed due to the otherwise exhibited backward parabolicity, are added in the evolution equation.
 The resulting Cauchy problem under investigation consists in an anisotropic mean-curvature type flow of the fourth order on the film profiles, which are assumed to be parametrizable as graphs of functions measuring the film thicknesses, coupled with a quasistatic elastic problem in the film bulks.
-Periodic boundary conditions are considered.
-The results are twofold: the existence of a regular solution for a finite period of time and the stability for all times, of both Lyapunov and asymptotic type, of any configuration given by a flat film profile and the related elastic equilibrium.
-Such achievements represent both the generalization to three dimensions of a previous result in two dimensions for a similar Cauchy problem, and the complement of the analysis previously carried out in the literature for the symmetric situation in which the film evolution is not influenced by the evaporation-condensation process here considered, but it is entirely due to the volume preserving surface-diffusion process, which is instead here neglected.
-The method is based on minimizing movements, which allow to exploit the the gradient-flow structure of the evolution equation.
+The existence of a regular solution for a finite period of time is established under periodic boundary conditions by means of employing minimizing movements to exploit the gradient-flow structure of the evolution equation.

-1. Introduction
+1. INTRODUCTION

 In this paper we study the morphological evolution of crystalline thin films deposited on flat rigid substrates by condensation of extra film atoms from a surrounding vapor, which results in a film growth, or by evaporation in such vapor of their own film atoms, which triggers instead a film dissolution.
 Besides on the phenomena at the film surface, the focus is on the elastic properties of the film bulk material, which is subject to the so-called epitaxial strain imparted by the underlying substrate.
-This is due to the fact that, on the one hand, the film and the substrate material are assumed to adhere at their contact interface without delamination or debonding, but on the other hand, on such interface atoms are affected by the mismatch that can occur between the atomic lattice characterizing the film free-standing elastic equilibrium and the atomic lattice characterizing the substrate elastic equilibrium.
+Such a strain is a consequence of the literature modeling assumptions [16, 8, 37, 38] under which, on the one hand, the film and the substrate material are prescribed to adhere at their contact interface without delamination or debonding, and, on the other hand, the crystalline lattices characterizing the substrate and the film free-standing elastic equilibrium are allowed to present a mismatch of their lattice parameters.